Every Student Succeeds Act/No Child Left Behind Act/Elementary and Secondary Education Act

-The law Firm of Brustein & Manasevit, PLLC provides legal opinions, legal advice, and training to help State and local educational agencies (SEAs and LEAs), charter schools, and private industry comply with the requirements of the Elementary and Secondary Education Act.
-We regularly advise clients nationwide on:
+The law Firm of Brustein & Manasevit, PLLC provides legal opinions, legal advice, and training to help SEAs, local educational agencies (LEAs), including charter schools, and private industry comply with the requirements of ESEA and ESEA Flexibility.

 - Grants management requirements.